renovatebot/renovate/docs/usage/configuration-options.md

 This is used to alter `commitMessage` and `prTitle` without needing to copy/paste the whole string.
 The "extra" is usually an identifier of the new version, e.g. "to v1.3.2" or "to tag 9.2".

+## commitMessageLowerCase

+With `semanticCommits` pr- and commit-titles will by default (`"auto"`) be converted to all-lowercase.
+Set this to `"never"` to leave the titles untouched, allowing uppercase characters in semantic commit titles.

 ## commitMessagePrefix

 This is used to alter `commitMessage` and `prTitle` without needing to copy/paste the whole string.